Quantam-Studios/CCHS-Hub-Rework-of-fbla-app-2021-2022/README.md

 - New Layout.
 - Consistently Themed UI.
 - Responsiveness (This app can recognize the screen size it;s in and scale widgets accordingly).
+## How To Use
+This app features intuitive bottom navigation to switch between the major sections of the app: Home, Planner, Classes, and Socials.
+Creating new events (in the planner page) or classes (in the classes page) is done with identical buttons.
+Consistency is a common trend in this app.
+Meaning a safe assumption is that buttons that look the same have the same functions.
+However in case you are confused holding your finger down on most buttons will reveal a label which will tell you what it does.
 ## Copy Right Materials
 Twitter.
 Larry.
 2012.
 About Twitter.
 Web.
 04 Jan 2022.
 Facebook.
 Instagram Icon.
 2016.
 Instagram | Brand Portal - Facebook.
 Web.
 01 Jan 2022.
 ## Packages